OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 • Where the aircraft documentation is stored

-• Where the UBO has a seasonal home (if private aircraft or aircraft mainly used for the UBO)
+• Where the UBO has a seasonal home (if private aircraft or aircraft used primarily for the UBO)

-• Where the UBO lives on a more or less regular basis (if private aircraft or aircraft mainly used for the UBO)
+• Where the UBO lives on a more or less regular basis (if private aircraft or aircraft used primarily for the UBO)

-Each case needs to be looked upon individually.
-One or more of the above indicators does not necessarily mean that the aircraft is considered to have a fixed EU-base.
-A lot of the above-mentioned points can easily be eliminated by not having a ´resident/domiciled´ behavior.
-Our opinion is that if the aircraft behaves as ´resident/domiciled´ in the EU it must be fully imported.
+Each case needs to be looked at individually.
+One or more of the above indicators does not necessarily mean that the aircraft is considered to have a fixed EU base.
+Not having a resident or domiciled behavior can easily eliminate many of the abovementioned points.
+We believe that if the aircraft behaves as resident or domiciled in the EU, it must be fully imported.

 Figure 1: Corporate aircraft using Temporary Admission (TA) in various EU member states